 American Heart Association

-The Energy Cardiovascular Care and Global Strategies division was asked to recalibrate AHA's approach to educating and training people in emergency resuscitation.
+The Emergency Cardiovascular Care and Global Strategies division was asked to recalibrate AHA's approach to educating and training people in emergency resuscitation.
 This 50-year-old industry was ripe for disruption and innovation.
 To ensure that AHA not only adjusted to the modern age but to guide it into the future, they committed to doubling the number of lives saved by 2020 from cardiac emergencies.

 Given the ambitious goal of doubling the number of lives saved, numerous challenges emerged immediately that the group would have to solve.

 - Obsolete technology and lack of sufficient digital platforms

 - Insufficient capability to reach a global audience

 - Outdated 50-year-old cyclical business model that needed reinvention